markhenrick/markhenrick.github.io/_posts/2020-11-04-unraid-snapraid.md

 Some people are concerned that Unraid locks in your data - this isn't true, I moved from Unraid to SnapRAID with no issue.
 Your data drives are plain XFS or btrfs, perhaps with LUKS.
 The parity drive format is undocumented afaik, but I'm sure someone's reverse engineered it.
 Presumably the first parity drive is plain xor.

 The Unraid system is just Slackware and you can easily SSH in and do whatever you want to it.
 The Unraid developers interact a lot with the community and often promote community plugins and tutorials, so they're very open to hacking and experimenting on the OS.

+The main disadvantage of Unraid is that it's "all-or-nothing", as discussed in the next section.
+I'm not sure how comfortable Unraid is running in a VM, or if you always need to dedicate a physical host.

 # Complete package vs just parity